lukelarsen/lukelarsen.com/src/index.md

 ---

 ## Hi, I'm Luke Larsen
-I'm a UX designer and front-end developer based in Utah.
-I currently work for [Verizon Media](https://www.verizonmedia.com/) where I design and build interfaces that allow our customers to manage their video content.
+I'm a UX Leed Engineer based in Utah.
+I currently work for [PlutoTV](https://www.pluto.tv/) where I design and build interfaces that allow our internal teams to schedule content, and manage channels.
 I have planned and built out entirely new features while also maintaining existing areas in the system.
-I co-started a [component library ](/bindable) that powers the system and keeps the team organized.
+I co-started a component library that powers the system and keeps the team organized.

 I enjoy planning out complex problems and turning those problems into an easy-to-use experience.
 I equally enjoy developing that design into the codebase.
 I find enjoyment in making sure the interface works just right in all browser sizes and devices.
 I love CSS and building complex layouts that are fluid.